 Business Continuity Management is a process that helps to manage the risks of the running of an organisation and aims to ensure it can continue to operate during a disruption.

 The Gloucestershire Local Resilience Forum provides advice and guidance to businesses and voluntary sector organisations about preparing for an emergency.

 - the government's advice on getting ready for winter and

 - the Environment Agency's National Flood Campaign

-Waste collections are sometimes disrupted due to winter weather; if this is the case we will publicise details on the waste collection in severe weather page.
+Waste collections are sometimes disrupted due to winter weather; if this is the case we will publicise details online.